DLFundamentals/blog/_posts/2026-03-11-contrastive-loss-noncontrastive-loss.md

 \right).
 $$

 This is a standard self-supervised contrastive objective.
-The numerator rewards two views of the same sample for being similar.
-The denominator pushes the anchor away from all other samples.
+It pulls together two views of the same sample and pushes the anchor away from all other samples.

-Notice what is missing:

-> **the denominator does not know which samples share the same class.**

-It treats all other samples as negatives, even if some of them actually belong to the same semantic category.

-That seems very different from supervised contrastive learning.
-But the gap is smaller than it looks.

-## A supervised version that removes same-class negatives

-Now imagine a supervised variant of the same loss, where we exclude same-class samples from the denominator.
+Now compare it to a supervised variant that excludes same-class negatives from the denominator:

-Call this the **negatives-only supervised contrastive loss** (NSCL).
-It is the same formula as DCL, except that in the denominator we sum only over samples with different labels:

 $$
 \mathcal{L}^{\mathrm{NSCL}}(f)